Adam of Wodeham

 Adam of Wodeham, OFM (1298–1358) was a philosopher and theologian.
 Currently, Wodeham is best known for having been a secretary of William Ockham and for his interpretations of John Duns Scotus.
-Despite this associational fame, Wodeham was an influential thinker who made valuable philosophical contributions during his life.
+But Wodeham was also an influential thinker in his own right who made valuable philosophical contributions during his life.

 Early life and education

 Wodeham was born near Southampton, England, in 1298.

-Apart from his association with Scotus and Ockham, very little is known about Wodeham’s early upbringing and education.
+Apart from his association with Scotus and Ockham, very little is known about Wodeham's early upbringing and education.
 The information that is available seems to be based upon what scholars know from other sources about education in England at the beginning of the 14th century.
-Since contemporary scholars know that Wodeham was a part of the Franciscan intellectual tradition, several assumptions can be made about Wodeham’s education.
+Since contemporary scholars know that Wodeham was a part of the Franciscan intellectual tradition, several assumptions can be made about Wodeham's education.
 To begin with, Wodeham most likely began his education in England by entering the Franciscan Order sometime between the ages of 14 and 18.
 After having begun his education, Wodeham would have studied philosophy and theology in various stages for about 13 years.

-According to William J. Courtenay, Wodeham met William Ockham sometime between 1320-1324.
+According to William J. Courtenay, Wodeham met William Ockham sometime between 1320 and 1324.
 During this period of his life, Wodeham was finishing his studies in philosophy.
-In light of the fact that much of Wodeham’s work supported Ockham’s thought, it seems that Wodeham’s views were greatly influenced by his interactions with Ockham.
-The works Wodeham produced in support of Ockham were partly responsible for Ockham’s prominence.
+In light of the fact that much of Wodeham's work supported Ockham's thought, it seems that Wodeham's views were greatly influenced by his interactions with Ockham.
+The works Wodeham produced in support of Ockham were partly responsible for Ockham's prominence.

 Following this portion of his life, Wodeham studied theology at Oxford between 1326 and 1329.
 Although Wodeham did not produce much original work during this portion of his life, he appears to have gained the confidence to develop his own views and to think outside of the current paradigm.
-At the pinnacle of his career, Wodeham’s willingness to be original resulted in many of his views being regarded as controversial.
+At the pinnacle of his career, Wodeham's willingness to be original resulted in many of his views being regarded as controversial.

 Susan Brower-Toland gives one important example of this point.
 She argues that when Wodeham introduced the notion commonly referred to as "complexe significabile," or “something that can be signified [only] by a propositional expression,” he was introducing a new and important idea.
-According to Brower-Toland, Wodeham’s introduction of this term signified “a fairly radical departure from the standard medieval-Aristotelian substance-accident framework.”
+According to Brower-Toland, Wodeham's introduction of this term signified “a fairly radical departure from the standard medieval-Aristotelian substance-accident framework.”